Editor’s note: This post was verified and updated on July 24, 2021 — National Tequila Day!

 The final step, of course, is bottling.

 There are a number of varying techniques and we were provided much more detail on the tour.
 But let’s get down to what was really the most fun – sampling the tequila.
 The salt, the limes, the tall thin shape of the glasses.
 There’s a fun ritual around tequila shots, but I’d approached this with a plan.
 I’d be the photographer and chronicler while encouraging Sweeney to roll with it.
 I’ve had some experience with tequila (prompting my habitual correction of people’s pronunciation: “I believe that’s pronounced ‘ta-kill-ya’”).
-My plan was to have one polite taste and then report on the activities of Sweeney and the rest of our group, including our zip-lining adventure companions, Marivic and Margaret of All About Mexico.
+My plan was to have one polite taste and then report on the activities of Sweeney and the rest of our group.
 But that one shot sure tasted good!
 Sweeney’s reaction was the same.
 We all noted that there were many subtle flavors, which was surprising based on my recollection of my last tequila shot years before.
 So we decided to have another shot to identify the flavors.
 Everyone started making guesses about what they detected — similar to playing wine connoisseur at a wine tasting.

 Another shot?
 I thought: “Why not?
 It’s only 80 proof!”
 The bartender was amazingly adept reaching across the bar, filling the narrow glasses from a height of at least 10 inches above the glass from a bottle with no spout — and never spilling a drop.
 Every time we set the glass down he filled it up.